Colin McPherson (Jr) and Jessie Melville

 The details of Donald and Christian McPherson are also uncertain.
 A Donald McPherson was born in Perthshire in 1758 (3066;368) and a Christian McPherson (also nee McPherson) on 23 June 1765 (3077;369) in Killin Parish.
 They were married 18 December 1790 in Killin Parish.
 She was from the neighbouring Kenmore Parish.
 If you look at that marriage record (see the image below) it is apparent that Donald’s name is initially written as Daniel and then overwritten so that the IGI transcribed it as Danald.
 As Donald and Daniel are often interchangeable in Scotland it would seem likely he was known as Daniel but christened Donald.

-It was been conventional to consider Colin to be the fourth of their five sons born to Donald McPherson and Christian McPherson in Killin:
+It is thought that Colin to be the fifth of the six sons born to Donald McPherson and Christian McPherson in Killin:

 - Duncan McPherson, baptised 15 Nov 1793 in Killin (3098;371)